 How to Diagnose Hyperalgesia?

 Diagnosing this condition may be difficult, especially when the patient may have developed OIH.
-To make a diagnosis, a person may have to undergo a thorough medical evaluation, including health history and a review of medications.
+To make a diagnosis, a person may have to undergo a thorough medical evaluation, including a health history and a review of medications.
 The doctor may also ask questions regarding the nature and the level of the pain.

 Common signs may include: